floooh/oryol/BUILD.md

 > ./oryol update emscripten-ninja
 ```

-Finally, you can also update **all** configs which are supported on you host platform:
+Finally, you can also update **all** configs which are supported on your host platform:

 ```
 > ./oryol update all